ReedOnePeck/Mind-Omni/README.md

 Notes:

-- These validation scripts are still hardcoded examples and should be edited to match your local dataset and checkpoint paths before use
+- These validation scripts are reference entrypoints.
+Set their dataset root, checkpoint root, and output location before running
 - Stage-0 and tokenizer inference can be reproduced by loading the released checkpoints under `Mind-Omni-weights/Models/UniBrain/` with the modules in `train_decoder_for_perception/` and `train_fMRI_tokenizer_perceptual/`
+- For image reconstruction, you can further feed the decoded initial image together with the generated caption into SDXL or Versatile Diffusion to obtain sharper and more visually appealing images
 - Public evaluation code is still being cleaned and will be released later; it remains tracked in the TODO section above

 ## Citation